VR Class Sm7

-The Sm7 is a class of electric multiple unit trains planned to enter service on the VR commuter rail network starting in 2026.
-The new trains will have 4 carriages per unit and they will be 50% more energy efficient than the older stock.
-The trains are based on the Stadler FLIRT platform (same as the urban Sm5 trains) and will be assembled in Poland.
+The Sm7 is a class of 4-carriage electric multiple unit trains planned to enter service on the VR commuter rail network starting in 2026.
+The trains are based on the Stadler FLIRT platform (same as the urban Sm5 trains) and are assembled in Poland.
 They will replace the Sm4 trains on the D, R, T, Z and M routes which will in turn allow the non-accessible Sm2 trains to be retired entirely.

 The first Sm7 train was delivered to Port of Hanko, Finland in May 2025.
-Three additional units are expected to be delivered during the testing phase which is scheduled to last until spring 2026.
+Four additional units were delivered before the units entered in commercial service, and the full initial order is due to be in service in early 2028.

+The sets are owned by Railstock Finland, a government-owned rolling stock leasing company, and are leased to VR Group at least until 2030.

 Side and end view of the Stadler FLIRT3 trains delivered to VR Group Oyj as Class Sm7 in their delivered livery.

 Interior

 The Sm7 will have a modifiable interior, where if needed more bicycle spots can be added during summer and the trains have tables with the chairs, so using a computer is easier.
 The trains also have free Wi-Fi for all passengers and charging sockets for all seats.